A few days ago, I spoke with a colleague about the welding line.

 Fifth, the filling rate is too slow

-Ensure that the shear thinning property of plastic plays a role.
-Increasing the filling rate will increase the temperature of the material flow front, increase the shear thinning effect, and thus improve the strength of the bonding line.
+It is important to utilize the shear thinning property of plastic.
+Increasing the filling rate will raise the temperature of the material flow front, enhance the shear thinning effect, and ultimately improve the bonding line’s strength.

-When the filling distance is too long, it should be noted that the filling distance should not be too long (L / T = length to wall thickness, which should be less than 250:1).
+When the filling distance is too long, it should be noted that the filling distance should not exceed a certain limit (L / T = length to wall thickness, which should be less than 250:1).

 5. Evaluation standard of welding line

-In Moldflow, the welding line is formed when the melt polymerization angle is less than 135 ° and the welding line is formed when the melt polymerization angle is greater than 135 °.
+In Moldflow, a welding line is formed when the melt polymerization angle is less than 135°, and no welding line is formed when the angle is greater than 135°.

-The welding line is visible when the confluence angle of the welding line is less than 75 °, but not when the angle is greater than 75 °, as shown in Fig. 4.
+A visible welding line occurs when the confluence angle of the welding line is less than 75°, but it is not visible when the angle is greater than 75°, as shown in Fig. 4.

-At the same time, all enterprises can summarize the industry standards suitable for their own enterprises according to the appearance requirements, structural characteristics and material types of their own products.
+Moreover, all companies can develop industry standards suitable for their own products based on their appearance requirements, structural characteristics, and material types.

 Fig. 4 welding line angle and depth

-The pressure is 0 (zero) when the welding line is formed.
+The pressure during the formation of the welding line is zero.

 6. Strength analysis of welding line

-If you want to see the impact of the welding line strength on the product structure and predict the welding surface of the strength reduction coefficient, you can perform the welding line strength analysis.
+If you want to assess the impact of welding line strength on product structure and predict the reduction coefficient of welding surface strength, you can perform a welding line strength analysis.

-Before the analysis, you need to test the welding line strength property of the material.
+Before conducting the analysis, you need to test the welding line strength property of the material.

-With the property of welding line strength, carry out Moldflow flow flow pressure maintaining analysis, and then import the welding line results into ANSYS or ABAQUS for analysis, so as to predict the impact of welding line on product structure strength.
+Using the welding line strength property, you can perform Moldflow flow pressure analysis and then import the welding line results into ANSYS or ABAQUS for further analysis to predict the impact of welding line on product structure strength.

-In combination with the line strength analysis, it will be shared in future articles, so there will not be too much introduction here.
+Detailed information about the line strength analysis will be shared in future articles, so there will not be much introduction here.

-The generation of the welding line is closely related to the structure, mold design, process and material of the product.
+The formation of welding lines is closely related to the structure, mold design, process, and material of the product.

-In the case of holes or multiple gates, it is difficult to avoid the welding line, and the welding line can be diluted through the process.
+In the case of holes or multiple gates, it is difficult to avoid the welding line, but it can be mitigated through the process of dilution.

-However, the high light mode is required to completely eliminate the welding line.
+However, in some cases, a high light mode is required to completely eliminate the welding line.

-At the same time, the impact of the welding line on the structural strength of the product needs to be known, and the strength of the welding line can be analyzed and predicted.
+It is important to understand the impact of welding lines on the structural strength of the product, and the strength of the welding line can be analyzed and predicted.